Joanne Fenn

-Joanne Fenn (née Mersh; born 19 October 1974 in Leytonstone London), attended Connaught School for Girls and is an English singer-songwriter and is a former Olympic middle-distance runner.
+Joanne Ella Fenn (née Mersh; born 19 October 1974) is an English singer-songwriter and is a former Olympic middle-distance runner.

 Sporting career

-Fenn was English schools 300m hurdles champion and later competed in the 400-metre hurdles and heptathlon.
-After a series of injuries she changed to the 800 metres with her breakthrough season in 2002.
-She was a member of the Wood ford Green with Essex Ladies athletic club.
+Fenn attended Connaught School for Girls and was English schools 300m hurdles champion and later competed in the 400-metre hurdles and heptathlon.
+After a series of injuries she changed to the 800 metres and was a member of the Woodford Green with Essex Ladies athletic club.

+Fenn finished third behind Kelly Holmes in the 800 metres event at the 2000 AAA Championships.